telekom/mltb2/CONTRIBUTING.md

 xyz

+## Testing, Linting, and Formatting

+We use different formatters and linters in this project.
+You can use them to format the code or just to check the code.

+In this project we are using the Make tool.
+If you are on Windows either change to a proper operating system or execute the individual commands that can be found in `Makefile`.

+- to run all code formatters use: `make format`
+- to run all checks use: `make check`
+- to run all tests use: `make test` or your preferred IDE

 ## Project Setup

 We recommend to do the setup in a text console and not with a GUI tool.